k14lb3/cherm/README.md

 ---

-[cherm](https://cherm.vercel.app/) is a terminal-like chat application which lets you chat with random strangers.
+[cherm](https://cherm.vercel.app/) is a terminal-like chat application that lets you chat with random strangers.

 (⌐■_■)